DavidHromyk/davidhromyk.github.io/_posts/2019-04-10-SlackAutomation.md

 #### Prerequisites

 Now we get to the fun stuff!
 We will be working with PowerShell and PowerShell's integration with Slack's API.
 What is [Slack](https://slack.com/)?
 Slack is a collaboration hub/chat system for work and groups to meet and collaborate.
+Go ahead and read through the Slack API documentation I linked in the initial prereqs.

 * PowerShell Core/PowerShell 6
 * A Slack OAuth token